SerhiiCho/timeago-docs/docs/versions/v3/configurations.md

 ```

 :::tip Supported languages
-You can find the full list of supported languages in the [What is Timeago?](/v3/what-is-timeago.html#supported-languages) section.
+You can find the full list of supported languages in the [Supported Languages](/v3/what-is-timeago.html#supported-languages) section.
 :::

 ## Location